eonlabs-research/rsr-fsa/README.md

 Cumulative **RSR TECHNO FEE** that RSR received from EonLabs.

-### RSR REDUCED LICENSE FEE (D)
+### RSR REDUCED ONE-TIME FEE (D)

-- The difference between the license fee (`"Z" BUSD`) and the **RSR ACCRUED FEE** is referred to as `"D"`.
+- The difference between the **ONE-TIME FEE** (`"Z" BUSD`) and the **RSR ACCRUED FEE** is referred to as `"D"`.
 - It is a one-time fee that EonLabs must pay to RSR by the end of a specific month (e.g. 12th month).
 - EonLabs, on the other hand, has the right to settle the `"D"` payment ahead of the time.
 - Here we assume `"D"` is settled on the `L-th month`.
-- `"D" = "Z" BUSD - RSR ACCRUED TECHNO FEE`, where "Z" represents the license fee.
+- `"D" = "Z" BUSD - RSR ACCRUED TECHNO FEE`, where "Z" represents the **ONE-TIME FEE**.
 - EonLabs does not have to pay anything extra if the resulting `"D"` is negative in value.
-- EonLabs can begin using RSR's system software on their own once `"D"` is resolved.
+- EonLabs can begin using RSR's predetermined intellectual properties on their own once `"D"` is resolved.
 EonLabs will no longer be required to profit share with RSR if the profit derived from the newly generated strategies.
 - RSR is still trading the existing funded sub-accounts (FSAs).
 For the remainder of the agreement period, RSR will continue to receive RSR TECHNO FEE.

 ### ACCRUED RSR FEE

 Cumulative fee that the researcher (RSR) has received from EonLabs.
-Both **RSR TECHNO FEE** and **RSR REDUCED LICENSE FEE** are included.
+Both **RSR TECHNO FEE** and **RSR REDUCED ONE-TIME FEE** are included.

 ### FUND INJECTED BY EONLABS (Y percent of of the post-fee balance)

 - RSR's trading performance is recognized by EonLabs by an increase in the funded sub-account (FSA) balance.
 - EonLabs injects additional funds into the FSAs on a monthly basis.
-- The funding amount is equal to "Y percent" of the total post-fee FSA balance at the time.
+- The funding amount is equal to "Y%" of the total post-fee FSA balance at the time.
+- It is the researcher's responsibility to maintain WBSUP.
 - As long as WBSUP is maintained, EonLabs injects funds on a monthly basis.
-- It is the researcher's responsibility to keep WBSUP up to date.
-- When EonLabs obtains RSR's system software license, the funds injection stops.
+- Whenever RSR's total receivable equals or exceeds **ONE-TIME FEE**, EonLabs may choose to stop further funds injection.

 ### EONLABS ACCRUED INJECTED FUND